Musicians react to SXSW cancellation as coronavirus continues to spread

 — SXSW (@sxsw) March 6, 2020

-Renowned for its support of new music, SXSW sees many young musicians making the trip to Austin to showcase their work to US audiences for the first time.
-Many build album promotion campaigns and other US tour dates around their festival visit to make it as cost effective as possible, with many having self-funded or crowdsourced money to finance their trip.
+Renowned for its support of new music, SXSW sees thousands of young musicians making the trip to Austin to showcase their work to US audiences for the first time.
+Many build album promotion campaigns and other US tour dates around their festival visit to make it as cost effective as possible, with most having self-funded or crowdsourced money to finance their trip.

-This morning, NME has been speaking to some of those artists affected with many struggling to know how they will recoup any money back from lost flights, hotel cancellations and other showcase gigs.
-Several of the artists we’ve spoken to had not received any official notice from SXSW and only found out late last night, via social media, that the event had been cancelled.
-Many were due on flights later today and tomorrow.
+This morning, NME has been speaking to some of those artists affected with all struggling to know how they will recoup any money back from lost flights, hotel cancellations and other showcase gigs.
+Several of the artists we’ve spoken to had not received any official notice from SXSW and only found out late last night, via social media, that the event had been cancelled – most were due on flights later today and tomorrow.
 NME has contacted SXSW for comment.

 Musician Katie Malco, from Northampton, has lost thousands of pounds following news of the cancellation.
 “Unfortunately, I was self-funded and I’ve lost quite a lot of money.
 I had my visa denied the first time I applied (something I know happened to quite a few bands) and had to stump up more cash for a visa lawyer and a second application.
 Travel alone cost a huge amount of money and I won’t get that back, so I’m really out of pocket.